 As more Democrats moved to the suburbs in the early 1960s, the party began to organize its latent strength there.
 Party unity was challenged when the 21st Congressional District Caucus was organized by a group of black Democrats in 1970 to provide unified backing for the candidates of their choice.
 The caucus' name and membership derived from the congressional district of Louis Stokes, who was elected Chair.

 In an effort to reestablish party unity, the Cuyahoga County Democratic party named three co-chairmen in 1972: George Forbes, Anthony Garofoli, and Hugh Corrigan.
 When Corrigan resigned in 1976, Forbes and Garofoli ran the party until Timothy Hagan was elected Chair in 1978.
 In 1982, John M. Coyne succeeded him as party Chair and resigned in December 1993.
 Jimmy Dimora was then elected in 1994 followed by Stuart J. Garson in 2010.

 Who We Are

-Since 1995 the Cuyahoga County Democratic Party consists of precinct committee members elected in the primaries by the registered Democrats in each precinct in the county.
-The committee members make up the County Central Committee, who in turn elected the county chairman and 400 of the 750-member Executive Committee; the remaining 350 members of the Executive Committee are selected by the county chairman.
-The Executive Committee is the decision-making body of the party and formally mets twice a year to endorse Democratic candidates for the primary elections.
+The Cuyahoga County Democratic Party consists of precinct committee members elected in the primaries by the registered Democrats of each precinct in the county.
+Committee members make up the County Central Committee, who in turn elected the party Chair and 400 of the 750-member Executive Committee; the remaining 350 members of the Executive Committee are appointed by the Chair.
+The Executive Committee is the decision-making body of the party and formally meets twice a year to conduct official business.